sgao2023/Used_Car_Price_Prediction/README.md

 Our presentation slides and executive summary is based on Navdeep Rana's results, which have the overall best error scores.
 Navdeep performed linear/polynomial regression model, knn model, random forest model and XGBoost model.
-The corresponding jupyter Notebooks are in the folder Notebooks/Work_by_Navdeep_Rana.
+The corresponding Jupyter notebooks are in the folder Notebooks/Work_by_Navdeep_Rana.
+To get the results presented in the executive summary, run the 5 Jupyter notebooks located in the folder Notebooks/Work_by_Navdeep_Rana/model_testing.

 Song Gao also made some attempts, which include linear regression, knn, random forest models with train-test split and 5 fold cross validation, and test the best model on the final test set.
 The correponding notebook is Notebooks/Work_by_Song_Gao/Test_Model_SGao.